briansukhnandan/nvim/README.md

 # nvim
-my config that i use at work everyday 😎
+My config that i use at work everyday 😎<br>
 Battle-tested for nvim `v0.11.4`

 ### How do I use it?